letmaik/pyvirtualcam/README.md

 For further information, see the [v4l2loopback documentation](https://github.com/umlaeute/v4l2loopback).

-pyvirtualcam uses the first available v4l2loopback virtual camera it finds.
+If the `device` keyword argument is not given, then pyvirtualcam uses the first available v4l2loopback virtual camera it finds.
 The camera device name can be accessed with `cam.device`.

 ## Build from source